bitkeks/python-netflow-v9-softflowd/README.md

 I have specifically written this script in combination with NetFlow exports from [softflowd](https://github.com/djmdjm/softflowd) v0.9.9 - it should work with every correct NetFlow v9 implementation though.

+### Running tests
+The file `tests.py` contains some tests based on real softflowd export packets.
+To create the test packets try the following:

+  1. Run tcpdump/Wireshark on your interface
+  2. Produce some sample flows, e.g. surf the web and refresh your mail client.
+  3. Save the pcap file to disk.
+  4. Run tcpdump/Wireshark again on an interface.
+  4. Run softflowd with the `-r <pcap_file>` flag. softflowd reads the captured traffic, produces the flows and exports them.
+Use the interface you are capturing packets on to send the exports.
+  5. Examine the captured traffic.
+Use Wireshark and set the `CFLOW` "decode as" dissector on the export packets (e.g. based on the port).
+The `data` fields should then be shown correctly as Netflow payload.
+  6. Extract this payload as hex stream.
+Anonymize the IP addresses with a hex editor if necessary.
+A recommended hex editor is [bless](https://github.com/afrantzis/bless).

+The collector is run in a background thread.
+The difference in transmission speed from the exporting client can lead to different results, possibly caused by race conditions during the usage of the JSON output file.